TIDE OF ANXIETY PART 1: he battle within myself felt endless. My mind fought to control my body, my self-worth, and my perception of the world.”

 So naturally, I took my big bottle of Dettol and barricaded myself inside the bathroom.
 I ran the hot water, placed the Dettol on the ground, laid my back against the wall as I attempted to squat and hold onto my sanity.
 The minute I realised my blockade was impenetrable and indestructible, my weeping melody began.
 The harder the water fell against my body, the more venomous the tears felt against my cheeks.
 The tears were a reflection of the bleeding soul and spirit that lay within.
 My veins felt like they were drenched in an undeniable realisation, the realisation that rape had become my reality.
 From this day on I bore the face of a rape victim!

 That was my weeping melody, a melody that could not be erased by water, Dettol, screaming, tears or hypnosis.
 The melody was strong and full of discords.
 It was a destructive melody that rang the mantra of the devil.
 This melody did not aim to uplift, it aimed to annihilate my body, soul and mind.
 The harder I tried to fight it, the harder it fought to burst my eardrums and shred every ounce of my body.
 Funny thing was, the weeping melody laid within.
 It had been placed within me by my rapist.
-I may not have been carrying his human spurn but I was definitely baking his weeping melody in my womb.
+I may not have been carrying his human spurn, but I was definitely baking his weeping melody in my womb.
 The clarity of this composer’s intent rang loud throughout my body and held my brain as an undeserving captive.
 I tried to liberate myself by scrubbing myself free.
 I started by pouring the Dettol throughout my body.
 I promise you if I could, I would have poured the Dettol on my face and ingested it so as to cleanse my insides and silence my weeping melody.
 The sad thing is, the harder I tried to wipe out my rapist’s essence, the harder it stuck to me like glue, and the harder it corrupted my neurones.

 I’m sure some of you are wondering why in all my efforts to cleanse my body and mind, I hadn’t reached out for God’s salvation.
 As far as I was concerned, I lived in a godless world.
-The only hope for my salvation lay in the bottle of Dettol if Dettol could not save me, nothing else could.
+The only hope for my salvation lay in the bottle of Dettol.
+If Dettol could not save me, nothing else could.
 You must understand, all my life I had tried to see the best in people.
 I lived in a world created by the most high, and everything in that world had a purpose and a beautiful essence.
 When that short asshole raped me, he opened my child’s eye to the grave evils of this world.
 This battle was not just about my split hymen, it was about the loss of my innocent perspective.
 Prior to my violation, I viewed the world through a child’s eye.
 Yes, I was a female adult, but no amount of experience could bust my bubble, pun intended.
 Trust me, until someone shakes the very core of your being, your innocence remains unharmed.
 The second that it is shaken, nothing looks the same ever again.
 Not only do you feel alienated from the world, but you are reborn into an errant and aberrant world.

 Weeping melody was the corruption of my innocence, the innocence of my body and mind.
 I wept for both my physical and psychological health.
 The physical health refers to the annihilation of my hymen, the violation of my thighs, legs and any other body part that was stained by his touch.
 You see, I couldn’t touch my own body, without having flashbacks of him touching and violating me.
 The image of his desecration was tattooed into my mind’s eye; so the ritual of cleaning myself was not helpful at all.
 Every drop of soap that fell in the name of purification, was a constant reminder of my affliction.
 The harder I scrubbed, the deeper my affliction ran.

-Lastly, remember that God the almighty also hates the crime of rape.
+Lastly, remember that God the Almighty also hates the crime of rape.
 We see this in Deuteronomy 22:25-30, the punishment befalls on the perpetrator, not the victim.
 Romans 13 also speaks to the above.
-So in reality, there is no need to feel ashamed, discouraged, suicidal, or depressed because the Lord our God loves you very dearly.
+Therefore, in reality, there is no need to feel ashamed, discouraged, suicidal, or depressed because the Lord our God loves you very dearly.
 That does not mean that your feelings are invalid, they are extremely valid and understandable feelings to have.
-So call onto Yahweh, Jehovah, Lord, Allah, Jesu, or Yesu.
-He is a mighty God who will NEVER FORSAKE YOU OR DEDUCT HIS LOVE FOR YOU!
-YOU BEING RAPED WAS NOT AND WILL NEVER BE YOUR FAULT!
-TAKE COMFORT IN THAT FACT AND REMEMBER HUMAN VALIDATION IS WORTHLESS, WHAT IS IMPORTANT IS THAT YOU ARE STRONG AND BELOVED SURVIVOR!
+However, try to not let those feelings drive to unimaginable despair!
+Instead call onto Yahweh, Jehovah, Lord, Allah, Jesu, or Yesu.
+He is a mighty God who will NEVER FORSAKE YOU OR DEDUCT HIS LOVE FROM YOU!

 There is peace in acceptance and strength in your survivor!
-Strive to heal and the Lord will steer your ship! © misbeloved/MWK.
+Strive to heal and the Lord will steer your ship!

 MY RAPE PART TWO